Machu Picchu Tours

 Machu Picchu sat at the centre of an Inca road system – today you can follow part of it as an adventure tourism route on the Inca Trail.
 The city was inhabited for about a century, and then abandoned, again, no one knows exactly why.
 Known by the locals, it was ‘rediscovered’ in 1911 by US historian and explorer Hiram Bingham.
 The Peruvian government has given it Historical Sanctuary status and UNESCO declared it a World Heritage site in 1983.

-To start creating your ideal, tailor-made tour to Machu Picchu, please complete and send this form.
+To start creating your ideal, personalised tour to Machu Picchu, please complete and send this form.
 Our Peruvian partner will be in touch shortly:

 The Inca Trail Trek to Machu Picchu